pnnl/qasmtrans/README.md

 circuits, such as those from HHL, QPE, quantum simulation, etc. QASMTrans is easy to extend for adding new optimization passes and backend devices (see [extension](passes/README.md)).

+Please look at our paper for details and performance: https://arxiv.org/pdf/2308.07581.pdf

 ## Installation
 To install the software, follow the steps below: